UNICO ASSOCIATES

 • Etc

-V. Purchase contract
+V. Sales contract

-Purchase contract includes these terms:
+Sales contract includes these terms:

 • Name of the seller and buyer